If you’re teaching remotely, we’ve assembled an Implementation Notes page that makes specific recommendations for in-person v. remote instruction.

 - Simple Data Types

-Students learn how to apply Functions in the programming environment, encounter Image data types, and learn how to interpret the information contained in a Contract: Name, Domain and Range.
+Students learn how to apply Functions in the programming environment and interpret the information contained in Contracts: Name, Domain and Range.
+Image-producing functions provide an engaging context for this exploration.

 - Displaying Categorical Data

-Students learn to generate pie charts and bar charts, and explore other plotting and display functions.
+Students learn to generate and compare pie charts & bar charts, explore other plotting & display functions, and (optionally) design an infographic.

 - Data Displays and Lookups

-Students continue to practice making different kinds of data displays, this time focusing less on programming and more on using displays to answer questions.
+Students use displays to answer questions, focusing on which displays make sense for the data they are working with.
 They also learn how to extract individual rows from a table, and columns from a row.

 - Table Methods